Shortbread

-Shortbread or shortie is a traditional Scottish cookie usually made from one part white sugar, two parts butter, and three to four parts plain wheat flour.
-Unlike many other biscuits and baked goods, shortbread does not contain any leavening, such as baking powder or baking soda.
+Shortbread or shortie is a traditional Scottish biscuit usually made from one part white sugar, two parts butter and three to four parts plain wheat flour.
+Shortbread does not contain leavening, such as baking powder or baking soda.
 Shortbread is widely associated with Christmas and Hogmanay festivities in Scotland, and some Scottish brands are exported around the world.

 History

 Shortbread originated in Scotland.
 Although it was prepared during much of the 12th century, and probably benefited from cultural exchange with French pastry chefs during the Auld Alliance between France and Scotland, the refinement of shortbread is popularly credited to Mary, Queen of Scots in the 16th century.
-This type of shortbread was baked, cut into triangular wedges, and flavoured with caraway seeds.
+Despite the enduring popular association, evidence for any connection between Mary and shortbread's origin is sparse.

-The triangular wedges became known as "petticoat tails" in Scots and this form of shortbread has become particularly associated with Mary, Queen of Scots.
-It has been suggested that a French term for the wedges of shortbread was petits gâteaux or petites gatelles - little cakes, and this became "petticoat tails".
+Triangular wedges of shortbread became known as "petticoat tails", and this form of shortbread has become particularly associated with Mary, Queen of Scots.
+It has been suggested that a French term for the wedges of shortbread was petits gâteaux or petites gatelles – little cakes, and this became "petticoat tails".
 It is now thought the Scots term derives from the decorated round edge of the segments which resemble petticoats.

-Evidence for Mary's baking and shortbread is sparse.

 The first printed recipe, in 1736, was from a Scotswoman named Mrs McLintock.

 Shortbread was expensive and reserved as a luxury for special occasions such as Christmas, Hogmanay (Scottish New Year's Eve), and weddings.
 In Scotland, it was traditional to break a decorated shortbread cake (infar-cake or dreaming bread) over the head of a new bride on the entrance of her new house.
 Shortbread was also given as a gift.

 Name

 Shortbread is so named because of its crumbly texture (from an old meaning of the word "short", as opposed to "long", or stretchy).
 The cause of this texture is its high fat content, provided by the butter.
 The short or crumbly texture is a result of the fat inhibiting the formation of long protein (gluten) strands.
 The related word "shortening" refers to any fat that may be added to produce a "short" (crumbly) texture.

-In British English, shortbread and shortcake were synonyms for several centuries, starting in the 1400s; both referred to the crisp, crumbly cookie-type baked good, rather than a softer cake.
+In British English, shortbread and shortcake have been synonyms for several centuries, starting in the 1400s; both referred to the crisp, crumbly cookie-type baked good, rather than a softer cake.
 The "short-cake" mentioned in Shakespeare's play The Merry Wives of Windsor, first published in 1602, was a reference to the cookie-style of shortbread.

 In American English, shortbread is different from shortcake.
 Shortcake usually has a chemical leavening agent such as baking powder, which gives it a different, softer texture, and it was normally split and filled with fruit.
 The most popular example of this difference is strawberry shortcake.